Bulldog bat

 The bat family Noctilionidae, commonly known as bulldog bats or fishing bats, is represented by two extant species, the greater and the lesser bulldog bats, as well as at least one fossil species, Noctilio lacrimaelunaris, from the Miocene of Argentina.
 The naked bulldog bat (Cheiromeles torquatus) does not belong to this family, but to the family Molossidae, the free-tailed bats.
 They are found near water in the Neotropics, from Mexico to Argentina and also in the Caribbean islands.
-In these areas they can be found roosting in groups within hollow trees, caves, man made homes, or other openings with enough space.
+In these areas they can be found roosting in groups within hollow trees, caves, manmade homes, or other openings with enough space.
 While the two species exhibit different social and foraging behaviors both tend to return to a main roosting spot while also visiting other alternative roosting spots.

 Description

 The bulldog bats have orange to brown fur, and range in head-body length from 7 to 14 cm and weight of 20-75 g, which makes them quite large.
 They have relatively long legs, large feet (exceptionally so in the case of the greater bulldog bat), and strong claws.
 Their wings are long (up to 60 cm in spread) and narrow, and their ears are large, funnel shaped and pointed.
 Unusual among bats, they have cheek-pouches for storing food.
 They also have full lips divided by a fold of skin giving a 'hare lip' look which together with the cheek pouches gives them their bulldog-like appearance.

 Their maxillae and premaxillae are fused for the strong support of the large upper medial incisors.
 Dental formula: 2/1, 1/1, 1/2, 3/3 = 28.
 The molars are tuberculosectorial.
 Unlike in other bats, the last cervical vertebra is not fused with the first thoracic.
 The wing second finger has a long metacarpal and a vestigial phalanx.
 The ischia are fused to each other and to the sacrum.
 The latter is keel-like.